 Local data are those generated at the point of product use and so are created for each building individually.
-The first item needed is a text string for the name (5.1.1).
-The second is a list of keywords, each of which will typically be of the form "name=value" (5.1.2, .3, .4, .5).
+The first item is a text string for the name (5.1.1).
+The second is a list of keywords, each of which will be a pair of strings, one representing a name or type and the other one representing a value (5.1.2, .3, .4, .5).
 Since none of these data types - role, priority, grouping, domain, or device type - has been standardized, their representation and encoding are determined locally.
+This flexible mechanism can be used for various purposes, as the following examples illustrate using different notation styles.